 Now you need to carefully remove all the meat and fat from the skins.
 Gently lift the skins out of the boiling water and lay them meat side up on a cutting board.
 Now, using a butter knife, carefully lift and remove all the meat and fat.
 This is fairly tricky, and if you have oven-mitt hands you will tear the skin.
 Take your time until you get the hang of it.

 Once you have all the meat removed, you need to dry the skins.
 I do this in a dehydrator at 120°F until the skin dries, which isn’t too long — about 2 to 4 hours depending on the species of fish.
 I’ve also greased a baking sheet and laid the skins down (meat side up) and dried them in an oven set to 170°F. You will need to flip the skins at least once if you do this option.

 When the skins are dried you can save them in the freezer indefinitely.

 Frying is easy.
 Heat about 1 inch of high smoke-point oil — I prefer rice bran or grapeseed oil, but canola or other vegetable oil works, too — to between 350°F and 360°F. Get your seasonings nearby, as you will have only seconds to season before the skins’ surface dries.
 Salt is a must, but I’ve used herbes de Provence, smoked paprika and even lemon pepper.

 Drop a couple skins into the hot oil and watch the magic: They will puff up immediately in an amazingly miraculous way.
 They will be ready in less than a minute.
 Watch for the sizzling to die down dramatically.
 Move them to paper towels with a slotted spoon and season immediately.
-Once fried, they will stay crispy for about a day.
+Once fried, they will stay crispy for a few hours, depending on the humidity.

 All I can say if you are on the fence about fish skin chicharrons is try them.
 You will never look at the skin on fish in the same way again.
 Trust me.